cirosantilli/git-tutorial/index.md

 # fetch

-Looks for all modifications made on all branches of a remote and download everything necessary to recreate those branches locally.
+Looks for changes made on a remote repository and brings them in.

-May or not create branches locally depending on invocation.

-Look at all branches of `origin`, references under `.git/refs/heads`, and make local references of type `.git/refs/remotes/origin`:
+The full signature is:

+    git fetch <remote> <refspec>

+where `<refspec>` is the same as for `git push`.

+You can do a dry run that only lists remote references with `ls-remote`.

+For example, to update you `master` branch from a remote `dev` you can do:

-    git fetch origin
+    git fetch origin dev:master

+This will only work for fast-forward changes, because it could be done for any branch, not just the current one, and in that case there is no way to resolve merge conflicts without a working tree.

+## Omit refspec

+Omitting refspec as in:

+    git fetch <remote>

+defaults `<refspec>` to:

+-   `remote.<remote>.fetch`, which is set by default on remote creation to `+refs/heads/*:refs/remotes/<remote>/*` configuration, so a matching forced update from remote `heads` into local `remotes/<remote>/`.

-You can now create a local branch and checkout to it with:
+    So after you `git fetch origin`, you can create a local branch with a shorter name and checkout to it with:

         git checkout -b local-name origin/remote-branch

-You can also fetch only specific remote branches and create local branches directly as:

-    git fetch origin local-name1:remote-name1 +local-name2:remote-name2

-What is fetched by `git fetch` can be controlled by `.git/config` on the `remote` entries.
-By default, `remote add` adds entries of type:

-    [remote "mine"]
-        url = git@github.com:cirosantilli/gitlabhq.git
-        fetch = +refs/heads/*:refs/remotes/mine/*

-If you want fetch to fetch other references, you can add another fetch entry.
+    Remember that this works because `.refs/remotes` is in the refs search path, and no sane person would have a local reference called `.git/heads/origin/remote-branch`, or that would have the preference.

+    Multiple `remote.<remote>.fetch` entries can be added.
-An useful one with GitHub, is:
+    A possibly useful one with GitHub, is:

         fetch = +refs/pull/*/head:refs/pull/origin/*

-which after `git fetch origin` allows you to fetch pull requests locally as:
+    which also fetches all pull requests, which GitHub stores under `refs/pulls`.
+    You can then checkout with:

         git checkout -b 999 pull/origin/999

-because GitHub automatically stores them there.

-You can view all the references of a remote with:
+    Remember that just `origin/999` won't work because `refs/pulls` is not in the refs search path.

+    Also note that this configuration would might pull *a lot* of references, so you might be better off with one off commands like:

-    git ls-remote origin
+        git fetch origin pull/<pr-number>/head:local-name

-which in the case of GitHub shows a bunch of references of type:

-    e743f59a4f2e0ebff3df55d14bae14f1a52b3152    refs/pull/1037/head
-    960703d4ad21d3a1e2077a7a4b1e1c79a4963bde    refs/pull/1037/merge

-To use `fetch`, the remote must have a name, either given automatically at `clone` as `origin` or through explicit `remote add`, since the name determines how the local references will be named.
+-   `origin`

+This hasn't changed in Git 2.0, and is therefore simpler than the default refspec for `git push`.

+## Omit remote

+Defaults the remote to the first defined of:

+- `branch.<name>.remote`
+- `origin`

 ## FETCH_HEAD